 Cut 2 pieces of 1×3 to 48-1/4″.
 Cut 2 pieces of 1×3 to 11″ and drill pocket holes in each end.
 Apply glue to the rails, clamp to the stiles and attach using 1-1/4″ pocket screws.

-Optional: I used a 1/4″ round over bit in my router to give the front of the door a little extra detail.
+This is optional, but I used a 1/4″ round over bit in my router to give the front of the door a little extra detail.

 Step 11.
 Assemble the Top